-- Limited to the first 2 years of an MSc/MASc program and the first 4 years of a PhD program (amount subject to change).
+- Funding is guaranteed for 2 years MSc/MASc and 4 years of a PhD, subject to satisfactory progress.

 - Includes AMS extended medical and dental plan and transit U-pass (fees subject to change).
-Please see a listing of Student Fees in the UBC Calendar.
+Please see current listing of Student Fees in the UBC Calendar.

 Graduate students form an essential component of the teaching environment in the Department of Physics and Astronomy.
 TAing can provide graduate students with valuable experience that will be useful in later careers.
 As a TA, you will have the opportunity to interact with fellow students, develop presentation skills, act as a role model and also benefit monetarily.
 The contribution made by graduate students is recognized and for the past 5 years graduate students from this Department have received University Graduate Teaching Assistant awards for teaching.

 For more information, including TA workload, duties, course assignments, evaluations, and professional development opportunities, visit the Physics & Astronomy Teaching Assistantship Page.

 *new incoming graduate students are given a reasonable extension to this deadline